e-tier-newbie/ComfyUI-E-Tier-TextSaver/README.md

-📦 **ComfyUI-E-Tier-TextSaver**
+# 📦 ComfyUI-E-Tier-TextSaver

-Sick of annoying <pad> tokens messing up your prompts?😂 This one’s for you.
+Sick of annoying <pad> tokens messing up your prompts? 😂 This one’s for you.

 A secure and flexible text-saving node for ComfyUI.
 After captioning with Florence2 or similar, it automatically strips unwanted tokens and saves a clean `.txt` file.